 SI.
-No. Key Audit Matters How the audit addressed the key audit matters ī The Company makes sales to various customers, whereby the prices of the products are subject to various factors including price variation in international level, volatility in foreign currencies, level of offlake by customers and demand supply situation in the market.
+No. Key Audit Matters How the audit addressed the key audit matters i The Company makes sales to various customers, whereby the prices of the products are subject to various factors including price variation in international level, volatility in foreign currencies, level of offtake by customers and demand supply situation in the market.
 Such prices are intimated to the regular customers and purchase order will be obtained accordingly.
 The discounts offered to the customers are also informed to the customers regularly.
 Price of the products are fixed on the basis of management's estimate and judgement.
-The amounts involved being material to these financial statements, and dependent on various factors stated above, revenue recognition was determined to be a key audit matter in our audit The next or summaries the version party of proceed and controls around revenue recognition, estimation of discounts and timing of recognizing sales as per sales terms, including testing effectiveness of such controls.
+The amounts involved being material to these financial statements, and dependent on various factors stated above, revenue recognition was determined to be a key audit matter in our audit Our audit procedures included the following: We have evaluated the Company's process and controls around revenue recognition, estimation of discounts and timing of recognizing sales as per sales terms, including testing effectiveness of such controls.
 We have inquired of key sales personnel regarding price adjustments, and discussed with management regarding their awareness of price fixation that could affect revenue.
 We checked the balance confirmations obtained from customers on a sample basis as at the yearend.
 Performed alternate audit procedures where such confirmations could not be obtained.
-We have performed procedures on the Company's key components, analysed the revenues, cost of sales and discounts / incentives in comparison with historical data.
-We also discussed with the management on the likely timing of issuance of credit notes to customers where discounts have been recorded and are pending to be passed on to the concerned customers.
-We tested sample of sales transactions at the year-end to determine the timing of recognition of such sales.
-We also obtained necessary representation from the management in regard to the timing of revenue recognition.
-Excess Kerala Value Added tax Input Credit Refund Receivable The Company is claimed refund of excess in input tax credit on purchases of raw materials and consumables from the Kerala Commercial Tax Department.
-The total refund due as on March 31, 2021 for the periods 2006-07, 2007-08, 2011-12, 2012- 13, 2015-16 and 2016-17 is Rs.680.87 lakhs.
-The Company has filed refund claim applications in Form No.21B and 21CC with Assessing Authority for each year as per the Act, which is pending before assessing authority for further process/completion of the assessment. the Assessing Authority for claiming the refund and also the related correspondence received from the Assessing Authority.
-The amounts involved is being material to these financial statements and dependent on decision of the assessing authority.
+We have performed procedures on the Company's key components, analysed the revenues, cost of sales and discounts / incentives in comparison with historical data We also discussed with the management on the likely timing of issuance of credit notes to customers where discounts have been recorded and are pending to be passed on to the concerned customers.
+We tested sample of sales transactions at the yearend to determine the timing of recognition of such sales.
+We also obtained necessary representation from the management in regard to the timing of revenue recognition. ii Excess Kerala Value Added tax Input Credit Refund Receivable The Company is claimed refund of excess in input tax credit on purchases of raw materials and consumables from the Kerala Commercial Tax Department.
+The total refund due as on March 31, 2021 for the periods 2006-07, 2007-08, 2011-12, 2012-13, 2015-16 and 2016-17 is Rs.680.87 lakhs.
+The Company has filed refund claim applications in Form No.21B and 21CC with Assessing Authority for each year as per Our audit procedures included the following: Analyzed the relevant provisions of the Kerala Value Added Tax Act and Rules there under, to ascertain the claim of refund is prima facie acceptable by the authority.
+Reviewed the records and documents submitted to the Assessing Authority for claiming the refund and also the related correspondence received from the Assessing Authority.